 1 Scope

-This clause shall start on a new page.

-The present document develops recommendations for potential normative work on an ultra-low bit rate codec for voice over Geostationary Orbit (GEO) satellites.
+The present document develops recommendations for potential normative work on an ultra-low bit rate codec for the use case of IMS voice services over Geostationary Orbit (GEO) access.
+Other application scenarios (for example different access types) for an ultra-low bit rate codec are considered in the development of the recommendations as time permits.

-Editor’s Note:
+Editor’s Note (verbatim copy of the justification of the Study Item, may be added to scope at later stage):

 3GPP SA1 has studied the use case IMS Voice Call Using GEO Access, and the results are documented in TR 22.887.
 Normative service requirements and KPIs on IMS voice call using GEO satellite access will be introduced in TS 22.261 at TSG#107.
 GEO satellites are on a 35,786 km distance from the earth, which noticeably impacts signal propagation delay (one way approx. 285ms), data rate, and channel conditions due to e.g. atmospheric attenuation.
 Compared to terrestrial links, this poses significant new challenges for the voice codecs and services: